Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 with successful transaction state (`Payment.Transaction.state=Success`) and transactions type `Authorization` or `Charge`.

-If all above validations passed then order can be created right away and `order confirmation page` shown.
+If all the above validations passed then the order can be created right away and `order confirmation page` shown.

-Otherwise, shopper might continue with further payment steps.
+Otherwise, the shopper might continue with further payment steps.

 ## Step 2: Get available payment methods
 When your shopper is ready to pay, get a list of the available payment methods based on their country, device, and the payment amount.